 In Rialto there were the first settlements of the city of Venice, this because, in that part of the Grand Canal, the water was deeper and it was possible to arrive with ships loaded with goods.
 Rialto became the centre of the local economy and the need arose to connect the two sides to facilitate transport.
 The Ponte della Moneta was built first and then the current Ponte di Rialto.

 Even now there is the Pescaria with the typical fresh fish stalls and the Erbaria where you can buy seasonal fruit and vegetables and where you can taste ancient Venetian flavors accompanied by the classic spritz.
+If you want to discover the authentic Venice you absolutely must take a tour to the Rialto Market, it is open every day from 7.30 to 15 except Sunday, when it is closed.

-3. Teatro La Fenice
+3. La Fenice Theater

 La Fenice is the main opera house in Venice and one of the largest in Italy.
 Located in the San Marco district, in Campo San Fantin, it is one of the most evocative places in the historic center.

 Being able to attend a show is certainly desirable, but if not possible you can visit it in an hour of tour discovering the history, architecture, stuccos and gold of the prestigious rooms, the Foyer, the Great Hall, the Royal Box and the Apollonian Halls.
+La Fenice is just one of many wonderful theatres in Venice.

 2. A gondola ride